DennisSchmitz/Jovian_archive/README.md

 The software does **not** require root and/or sudo-rights.
 It is however necessary to have read and write access to the `/tmp` folder on your system.
 This won't be a problem most of the time since the `/tmp` folder is usually free to read from and write to.
 However, it is best to check this with your system administrator(s).

+The databases require up to 400GB of disk-space.
+The pipeline itself, including all Conda software environments and IGVjs, requires up to 15GB of disk-space.

 ### Software
 |Software name|Website|
 |:---|:---|